Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 </figure>
 <br/>

    3. The "Create an Offer" dialog will appear.
 When you select an asset type to be offered, the dialog will display your spendable balance.
-After you have filled in the details of your offer, you will also be shown the exchange rate of the assests you want to trade, using the values you have entered.
+After you have filled in the details of your offer, you will also be shown the exchange rate of the assets you want to trade, using the values you have entered.
    <br/><br/>When you are satisfied with your offer, click "SAVE OFFER".

 <figure>